adotland/lando.blog./pages/posts/javascript-convert-array-of-objects-to-map.md

 ---
-title: "Maps in Javascript: Converting Arrays of Objects"
+title: "📍Maps in Javascript: Converting Arrays of Objects"
 date: "2022-06-26"
 description: "Using Maps in Javascript to make object data lookup more efficient"
 tag: "web development, javascript, map, array, object"